chriswilson2020/papirus_status_monitor/README.md

    sudo nano /etc/systemd/system/papirus_status.service
    ```

-2. Add the following configuration to the file:
+2. Add the following configuration to the file (change your user if needed):

    ```ini
    [Unit]